Please Don’t Fall for SEO Email SPAM

 Business Development Manager

-Hey Mark… remove me from your list and stop trying to rip people off.
+Hey Mark, please remove me from your list and stop trying to take advantage of people.